Azure/azure-functions-sql-extension/CONTRIBUTING.md

 4. Configure the Function App located in the [samples](./samples) folder by following the instructions [here](./docs/GeneralSetup.md#configure-function-app)

+5. Configure a local nuget source that will be used to build the .NET Out-of-Proc sample with the latest locally built extension package.

+Building the sample will cause a project to be created and built in the temp directory, which means it does not pick up on the nuget.config for this project.
+Without adding the source at the global level that project will fail to build since it will be looking for the dev-local version of the package (99.99.99).

+Note: This command must be ran from your **home directory** (or a directory outside the project repo).
+    ```powershell
+    dotnet nuget add source <PATH_TO_REPO_AZURE-FUNCTIONS-SQL-EXTENSION/local-packages>
+    ```

-5. Press F5 to run SQL bindings samples that are included in this repo.
+6. Press F5 to run SQL bindings samples that are included in this repo.
 The output window should display startup information as well as the function endpoints that were started.